johnsblevins/AzureLandingZones/Templates/entscalelz/es-hubspoke-template/README.md

 ## Please NOTE this is a Custom Solution Repository
 The orginal source for this solution can be found on GitHub at https://github.com/Azure/Enterprise-Scale/tree/main/docs/reference/adventureworks.
 The version contained in this repository includes a cloned copy of the original templates, as well as an added set of CICD script and template files for use by DevOps teams to customize the solution and make the deployment repeatable in their environment.
 It also includes modifications for deployment of the template in Microsoft Azure Government (MAG).

-# List of Modifications from Original Template
+# List of Modifications from Original Templates
 ## Changes required for MAG
 The templates must be modified from their original source to deploy successfully to MAG as described at:
 * [Deploy Enterprise Scale Landing Zone from CICD Pipeline in MAG](../README.md)